simonbiswas/BRACU-CSE350-DIGITAL-ELECTRONICS-AND-PULSE-TECHNIQUES-LAB/README.md

 # BRACU-CSE350-DIGITAL-ELECTRONICS-AND-PULSE-TECHNIQUES-LAB
 For this corona pandemic our university started to teach us via online courses.
 In our univarsity CSE undergraduate students have to do some EEE courses.
-For this online classess as we cannot do hardware lab we have done our hardware labs using asoftware called "Proteus".
+For this online classes as we cannot do hardware lab we have done our hardware labs using a software called "Proteus".
 Here in this repository I uploaded both proteus file and pdf files of my assignments.